bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:11 PM CT, May 11</p>
+<p class="updated_time"> Latest data: 12:17 AM CT, May 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 11° **warmer** than today.
+Today's high is 81°, which is 11° **warmer** than yesterday.
+Tomorrow is expected to be 20° *colder* than today.

 Currently:

-- 51°
+- 48°
-- Clear
+- Mostly Clear
-- 46% humidity
+- 56% humidity
-- 8 mph wind
+- 7 mph wind
-- 11% cloud cover
+- 17% cloud cover
-- 50 AQI 🟩
+- 46 AQI 🟩
 - 0.09 inches of rain expected in the next 48 hours